This information will help you prepare for selective internal radiation therapy (SIRT) treatment at Memorial Sloan

-The radioactive beads will still be in your body after your SIRT treatment, but you cannot harm other people you come in contact with after your treatment by briefly hugging, kissing, or shaking hands.
+The radioactive beads will still be in your body after your SIRT treatment, but you won’t harm other people by hugging, kissing, or shaking hands.
 You can be in the same room with anyone, including pregnant women.
-You cannot make something radioactive by touching it.
+You can’t make something radioactive by touching it.
 The amount of radiation in your body will decrease slowly and will be gone in 2 weeks.

-You will be given specific instructions from a radiation safety officer about safety precautions you should take around family and friends.
-He or she will also give you a wallet card to keep with you for 30 days after your procedure.
+You will be given specific instructions from a radiation safety officer about safety steps you should take around family and friends.
+They will also give you a wallet card to keep with you for 30 days after your procedure.

 After leaving the hospital, some people develop side effects from SIRT treatment, including:

 - Abdominal pain

-- Pain, nausea, or vomiting that is uncontrolled or worse than it was before your mapping procedure or treatment
+- Nausea or vomiting that is worse than it was before your mapping procedure or treatment.

 - Any symptoms that are worrying you.